VASANTH777999/Intelligent-AI-Driven-Digital-Health-Wallet/README.md

 If you prefer to run manually:

 #### Backend Setup
 ```bash
 cd backend
 npm install
 node server.js
 ```

 #### Frontend Setup (Development)
 ```bash
 cd frontend
 npm install
 npm run dev
 ```

 #### Frontend Build (Production)
 ```bash
 cd frontend
 npm run build
 # Copy dist/ folder to backend/public/
 ```

-## 📖 Usage Guide
+## Usage Guide

 ### 1. Create Account
-- Navigate to the registration page
+- Go to the registration page
 - Enter your full name, email, and password
 - Click "Create Account"

 ### 2. Login
 - Use your email and password to login
 - You'll be redirected to the dashboard

 ### 3. Upload Health Report
 - Click "Upload Report" from the dashboard or navigation
 - Drag and drop your file or click to browse
 - Fill in report details (type, date, notes)
 - Optionally add associated vitals
 - Click "Upload Report"

 ### 4. Track Vitals
-- Go to "Vitals" page
+- Go to the "Vitals" page
 - Click "Add Vital"
-- Use quick select or enter custom vital type
+- Choose a quick option or enter a custom vital type
 - Enter value, unit, and date
 - View trends in interactive charts

 ### 5. Share Reports
-- Go to "Sharing" page
+- Go to the "Sharing" page
 - Click "Share Report"
-- Select the report to share
+- Select the report you want to share
-- Search for user by email
+- Search for a user by email
-- Optionally set expiration date
+- Optionally set an expiration date
 - Click "Grant Access"

 ### 6. View Shared Reports
-- Go to "Sharing" page
+- Go to the "Sharing" page
-- Click "Shared With Me" tab
+- Click the "Shared With Me" tab
 - View and download reports shared by others

 ## 🏗️ System Architecture